zircote/swagger-php/docs/Getting-started.md

 ## CLI

-Instead of generating the documentation dynamicly we also provide a command line interface.
+Instead of generating the documentation dynamically we also provide a command line interface.
 This writes the documentation to a static json file.

 ```bash